tomcritchlow/book/_chapters/indie-consulting-map.md

 ## 1. Consulting can build cash freedom

-People get an allergic reaction to the label "consulting" [^consulting] but I'd like to argue that trading time for money is a great economic tool.
+People get an allergic reaction to the label "consulting" but I'd like to argue that trading time for money is a great economic tool.
 It provides you cash leverage to pursue all kinds of other things.

-[^consulting]: Rightly so perhaps if you read the headlines about folks like McKinsey...

 For that reason, and because it's what I know, consulting and client work features heavily here.
 You do you.
 But bear in mind that "client work" / freelancing / consulting comes in many different guises.